-- Industry

-- Manufacturing

-- Construction

-- Power generation

-- Chemical

-- Pharmaceutical

-- Household appliances

-- Agriculture

-- Traffic management

-- Security

-- Weather monitoring

-- Scientific research

-- The same device can be used as a sensor and a transducer. - Piezoelectric device - Antenna - Loudspeaker - Response is not always linear or even continuous. - There are many different kinds sensors and transducers. - Based on a very wide range of working principles. - Requires knowledge of all branches of science and engineering.
+- Many applications: Industry, Household appliances, Agriculture, Traffic management, Security, Weather monitoring, Scientific research - The same device can be used as a sensor or as a transducer. - Piezoelectric device - Antenna - Loudspeaker - Response is not always linear, not even continuous. - There are many different kinds sensors and transducers. - Based on a very wide range of working principles